Attention: Misuse of the GLS brand for fraud

 Please report any suspicious activity to our Information Security team at

 We thoroughly investigate every report of suspected fraud, but generally do not respond to personal enquiries.
-If you have questions about the status of a shipment or invoice, please send them directly to our customer service team by e-mailing
+If you have questions about the status of a shipment or invoice, please send them directly to the customer service team of your country.

 GLS sends e-mails to customers only for related business needs like parcel shipping instructions or information about delivery status.
 GLS will never demand any payment by e-mail using Credit Cards, online payment systems or bank transfers.